joshuagryphon/plastid/docs/source/installation.rst

 On many Macintosh computers, :data:`plastid` installs without any problems.

-To install :data:`plastid`, Some OSX users have needed to enable special compiler flags or set environment variables.
+However, some OSX users have needed to set environment variables or enable special compiler flags.
 If you are having problems, see:

   - :ref:`faq-locale-error-osx`
   - :ref:`faq-macintosh-cflags`